Loughborough (UK Parliament constituency): History

-Loughborough was originally part of a larger constituency, Leicestershire, which was split into two districts in the Reform Act of 1832.
+Loughborough was originally part of a larger constituency, Leicestershire, which was split into two districts in the Reform Act 1832.

-In the Redistribution of Seats Act of 1885 Leicestershire was divided into five parts, Eastern (Melton), Mid [or] (Loughborough), Western (Bosworth) and Southern (Harborough), each returning one member, the last part was a borough constituency for Leicester which returned two MPs.
+In the Redistribution of Seats Act 1885 Leicestershire was divided into five parts, Eastern (Melton), Mid [or] (Loughborough), Western (Bosworth) and Southern (Harborough), each returning one member, the last part was a borough constituency for Leicester which returned two MPs.

 In 1983 the Leicestershire coalfield, an area loyal to Labour, was removed from the constituency and replaced by much of the Soar Valley, a rural area that tended to vote Conservative.
 Opencast coal mining is still relevant to the west of the seat only at Measham, one of the few high-profile excavations planned by Coalfield Resources PLC (formerly UK Coal).
 In 1995 the Soar Valley was moved to the newly created Charnwood constituency approximately reinstating the old version of the seat.

 The last time that Loughborough was not represented by an MP from a governing political party was prior to the February 1974 general election, making the constituency a bellwether.